jasonribble/bitcoin-101/README.md

 ![combustion engine](engine.png)

-notes: When cars were first being made, no one really ask "hmm I wonder how I can save on gas".**First ask question about the how to drive.
-Then, ask about the engine so that you can maintain your vehicle**.
+- First ask question about the how to drive
+- Then, ask about the engine so that you can maintain your vehicle

+notes:

+Cars are everywhere and very normal (ubiquitous and boring)

+Who here knows who invented a car?
+  The idea of cars go back to ancient and medieval times.
+In 1649, Hans Hautch of Nurmen built a clockwork-driven carriage.

+Why don’t we care about the year or the person?
+Because it doesn’t change how a modern care is used today

+Most people who talk about Bitcoin, talk about the engine.
+That’s because they think the engine is the coolest thing ever.

+As children, we didn’t care about how the engined worked, we care about getting to cool places.

+When we get a car, we didn’t even learn upfront how to maintain it, how to save on gas, or what happens if something goes wrong.
 ---

 # How to Receive Bitcoin